pgf-tikz/pgf/.github/PULL_REQUEST_TEMPLATE.md

 **Checklist**

-Please check the boxes below and [signoff your commits][git-s] to explicitly state your agreement to the [Developer Certificate of Origin][DCO]:
+Please [signoff your commits][git-s] to explicitly state your agreement to the [Developer Certificate of Origin][DCO].
+If that is not possible you may check the boxes below instead:

 - [ ] Code changes are licensed under [GPLv2][GPL] + [LPPLv1.3c][LPPL]
 - [ ] Documentation changes are licensed under [FDLv1.2][FDL]